arkency/posts/posts/2012-10-11-sending-async-data-from-rails-into-the-world.md

 ## The problem

 Exceptions and business metrics.
-These are two common usecases involving delivery of data from our Rails application (or any other web application) to external services that are not so crucial and probably we would like to send them asynchronously instead
+These are two common use cases involving delivery of data from our Rails application (or any other web application) to external services that are not so crucial and probably we would like to send them asynchronously instead